rufuspollock-okfn/cop21/agreement/index.md

 4. Accordingly, areas of cooperation and facilitation to enhance understanding, action and support may include:

-    a.
-Early warning systems;
+    1. Early warning systems;
-    b.
-Emergency preparedness;
+    2. Emergency preparedness;
-    c.
-Slow onset events;
+    3. Slow onset events;
-    d.
-Events that may involve irreversible and permanent loss and damage;
+    4. Events that may involve irreversible and permanent loss and damage;
-    e.
-Comprehensive risk assessment and management;
+    5. Comprehensive risk assessment and management;
-    f.
-Risk insurance facilities, climate risk pooling and other insurance solutions;
+    6. Risk insurance facilities, climate risk pooling and other insurance solutions;
-    g.
-Non-economic losses; and
+    7. Non-economic losses; and
-    h.
-Resilience of communities, livelihoods and ecosystems.
+    8. Resilience of communities, livelihoods and ecosystems.

 5. The Warsaw International Mechanism shall collaborate with existing bodies and expert groups under the Agreement, as well as relevant organizations and expert bodies outside the Agreement.